Pure spinors, intrinsic torsion and curvature in even dimensions: Spinor calculus

-In this section, we recall the necessary background on Clifford algebras, spinor representations, and the algebraic properties of pure spinors, which can be found in one form or another in the literature \cites{Cartan1981,Penrose1986,Budinich1988,Budinich1989,Fulton1991,Harnad1992}.
-We shall adopt the abstract index notation of \cites{Penrose1984} for most of this paper, and in particular, the appendix of \cite{Penrose1986}, to which the reader is referred to for further details.
-Standard index-free notation will be used on occasion.
+The aim of this section is to construct a spinor calculus given a preferred pure spinor, emphasising its relation with representation theory.
+While we recall standard facts on the theory of spinors, which can be found in one form or another in the literature \cites{Cartan1981,Budinich1988,Budinich1989,Harnad1992}, in particular the appendix of \cite{Penrose1986}, our approach, which extends the calculus of \cite{Hughston1988}, is relatively novel.
+Details on the representation theory aspect are given in \cites{Baston1989,Fulton1991,vCap2009}.

-While the content is not essentially new, the approach is: we shall aim to generalise the notion of a principal spinor of a given tensor representation.
-In other words, we shall essentially derive a `spinor' calculus from a preferred pure spinor, and emphasise its relation with the representation theory of parabolic Lie subalgebras given in \cites{Baston1989,vCap2009}.